 Major Lawrence Miller

-Veterans Community Advocate ProgramOver 2,300 military veterans and their family members are enrolled at Ohio State using their GI Bill education benefits as graduate and undergraduate students, but going from military life to student life can be a significant change.
+Military Community Advocate ProgramOver 2,300 military veterans and their family members are enrolled at Ohio State using their GI Bill education benefits as graduate and undergraduate students, but going from military life to student life can be a significant change.
 Many veterans face challenges that are far different from most traditional students.

-The VCA role is twofold.
+The MCA role is twofold.
 First, they help their designated office understand the challenges facing student veterans at Ohio State and develop specific plans to improve interaction between the two.
 They also develop programs that serve as outreach to fellow veteran students, the campus population at large, and the surrounding Columbus community.

 We are committed to creating an extraordinary experience for every student at Ohio State, and that certainly includes veteran students in our Buckeye Military Family.

 If you are interested in serving in a Community Advocate position, please contact Military and Veterans Services at 614-247-VETS.